 Use this resource to answer the questions that follow.

-- Describe the structure of the small intestine wall.
+- Name the parts of the small intestine.

 - What is digested by trypsin, by lipase, and by maltase?